tchapeaux/tchapeaux.github.io/_posts/2014-04-14-portal-2-lab-rat.markdown

 [Portal](http://www.valvesoftware.com/games/portal.html) is still one of my favorite game ever.
 So when Valve announced [Portal 2](http://www.thinkwithportals.com/) back in 2010, I was very excited.
 So much that I decided to translate every promotional video on [my Youtube channel](http://www.youtube.com/watch?v=UVQ6mGATFAo&list=PLE9CDCB93C4AE5791) (yep, that's how I roll), which ended up super fun as their promotional videos were cute, inventive, and full of comedic timing (the most satisfying thing to get right with close-caption, in my opinion).

-I was achieving my self-imposed fanboy quest without fail, so when Valve released a [27 pages comic](http://www.thinkwithportals.com/comic/?l=en) to link the story of the two games one week before release, I knew what I had to do.
+I was achieving my self-imposed fanboy quest without fail, so back in 2011 when Valve released a [27 pages comic](http://www.thinkwithportals.com/comic/?l=en) to link the story of the two games one week before the game release, I knew what I had to do.
 Having little knowledge of comic translation, I downloaded a readable comic font, launched The Gimp and tried my best to fit my lengthy translation into the english-sized text bubbles.
-Three days later, I had it on a friend's server and posted it to a few places.
+Three days later, I had it on a friend's server (with a custom Javascript gallery) and posted it to a few places.

-It got some views, then Valve posted an official translation and no one visited it ever again.
-Of course, I find my translation far more precise, natural and overall superior, but the official translation is good enough and true fans want to read the original anyway.
-I'm not complaining, it was a fun and challenging experience.
+It got some views, then two weeks later Valve posted an official translation and no one visited it ever again.
+Of course, being a little pedantic about translations, I find mine far more precise, natural and overall superior to the official one.
+But I'm not complaining, it was a fun and challenging experience.

-Anyway, I wanted to visit the gallery recently and found out it was no longer online.
-I lost track of the friend who hosted it so I put it on an [Imgur gallery](http://imgur.com/a/ExgIB) for easy access.
+Anyway, I wanted to see the online gallery recently and found out it was no longer available.
+I lost track of the friend who hosted it so I put it on an [Imgur gallery](http://imgur.com/a/ExgIB) for posterity.

-## Just for the fun: some nitpicks with the official translation
+## Just for fun: some nitpicks with the official translation

 Note that it's probably easy to do the same for mine.
 I don't know what sort of constraints and previous knowledge they had for the official translation, and I'm sure they did their best, but as a fan I have to second-guess some of their choices: